Roman Catholic 57.1%, Protestant 21.2%, Jehovah's Witnesses 1.9%, Mormon 0.7%, other religions 2.3%, none 16.8% (2003 est.)

 Letter writing and career planning.
 Older children work with project staff to identify their strengths and interests, setting realistic goals for their future.

-Additional activities offered by projects in Nicaragua:
+Additional activities offered by projects in El Salvador:

 Adolescents are involved in vocational training activities such as computer literacy, tailoring, dress making, beauty, baking, poultry production, fish farming, silk screening, rabbit farming and bean, corn and vegetable farming.